Plan Your Event

 A $50 refundable deposit is required to secure event dates in City parks.
 The deposit is refunded pending no damage to City property.
-Event organizers are responsible for securing event dates and can pay the deposit at the Parks & Recreation Office or by calling Stephanie O’Brien, at 972-734-2416, ext.
+Event organizers are responsible for securing event dates and can pay the deposit at the Princeton Municipal Center or by calling Stephanie O’Brien, at 972-734-2416, ext.
 313 or Email City of Princeton Community Events..
 Securing dates with the deposit does not imply pre-approval of the Special Event Permit Application.

 Step 2: Submit Application with the Supplement Requirements

 - Submit application 60 days prior to the event start date.